hieuvp/learning-python/learn-the-basics/lists/README.md

 ## Concept

-> Lists are very similar to arrays.<br />
-> They can contain any type of variable, and they can contain as many variables as you wish.<br />
+> Lists can contain any type of variable, and they can contain as many variables as you wish.<br />
-> Lists can also be iterated over in a very simple manner.

 <br />